SCAR/quantarcticR/README.md

 quantarcticR
 ============

 Quantarctica is a collection of Antarctic geographical datasets which works with the free, cross-platform, open-source software QGIS.
 It includes community-contributed, peer-reviewed data from ten different scientific themes and a professionally-designed basemap.

-This package provides access to Quantarctica data sets for R users, who can use these data sets with e.g. the `raster`, `sp`, or `sf` packages.
+The `quantarcticR` package provides access to Quantarctica data sets for R users, **without** needing QGIS to be installed.
+R users can use these data sets with e.g. the `raster`, `sp`, or `sf` packages.

 Installation
 ------------